 Key Takeaways

-📈 Ingredion offers a forward dividend yield of 2.30% with a low 33.5% payout ratio, leaving room for continued dividend growth backed by strong free cash flow.
+📈 Ingredion offers a dividend yield of 2.79% with a conservative 28.98% payout ratio, leaving substantial room for continued dividend growth backed by nearly $1 billion in operating cash flow.

-💵 The company generated $1.3 billion in operating cash flow and $976 million in free cash flow over the trailing twelve months, reflecting strong liquidity and efficient capital management.
+💵 The company generated $944 million in operating cash flow over the trailing twelve months, reflecting disciplined capital management and a business model built for consistency.

 Ingredion Incorporated (NYSE: INGR) is a global producer of starches, sweeteners, and plant-based ingredients used across food, beverage, and industrial sectors.
 With operations rooted in efficiency and a diversified product mix, the company has built a reputation for consistent performance, steady cash generation, and shareholder-friendly capital allocation.

-In recent quarters, Ingredion has shown resilience through margin improvement and disciplined cost control, even amid soft revenue trends.
-Backed by a strong management team and a healthy balance sheet, it continues to support a reliable dividend while reinvesting in innovation and sustainability-focused growth.
+In recent quarters, Ingredion has continued to demonstrate resilience through margin discipline and focused cost management.
+Backed by a capable management team and a healthy balance sheet, the company continues to support a growing dividend while reinvesting in innovation and sustainability-focused growth initiatives.

 Recent Events